Variables management#

 given a default name that should be changed in the corresponding text

 field to something more meaningful to the user.
-For each variable
+For each variable, a

 check box is also included to activate/deactivate the treatment of the